We are still learning about COVID-19 (coronavirus). We don't fully know how it affects pregnant women and their babies.

-If you have coronavirus, your healthcare team will take extra precautions.
+If you have COVID-19, your healthcare team will take extra precautions.
 This will be before, during and after your baby's birth.
 Your obstetrician or midwife will talk to you about the safest way and time for your baby to be born.

 Other expert doctors may also be involved in your care.
 These might include a doctor who specialises in infectious diseases and a neonatologist.
 This is a doctor who specialises in the care of newborn babies.

 You may be in an isolation room with en-suite facilities during labour.
 You may need to stay in this room throughout your hospital stay.